Zenia Mucha

-Zenia Mucha (born 1957) is an American businesswoman who was the Senior Executive Vice President and Chief Communications Officer of The Walt Disney Company.
+Zenia Mucha (born 1957) is an American businesswoman who is Chief Brand and Communications Officer at TikTok, after spending 20 years in senior positions at The Walt Disney Company.

 Early life and education

 Mucha was born in Poland to Ukrainian parents who spent time in work camps in Nazi Germany.
 She immigrated to New York City at age 9.
 Mucha graduated from the lower East side St. George Ukrainian Catholic School.
 Mucha studied political science at Brooklyn College.

 Career

 Mucha began her professional career in politics, serving as communications director and campaign manager for U.S. Senator Al D'Amato.
 She took leaves to work on the campaigns of Ronald Reagan and George H. W. Bush.
 She later worked as the director of communications and as an influential senior policy advisor to Governor of New York George Pataki.

 Mucha joined the Walt Disney Company in 2001, as Senior Vice President of Communications for the ABC Broadcast Group and the American Broadcasting Company.

-Since 2002, Mucha has led communications for all of Disney’s strategic business initiatives including the acquisitions of Pixar, Marvel and Lucasfilm.
-Under Mucha's leadership, Disney launched D23, the first-ever official Disney fan club, with members in 50 U.S. states and 35 countries.
+Mucha led communications for Disney's acquisitions of Pixar, Marvel and Lucasfilm.
+During her tenure, Disney launched D23, the first official Disney fan club, with members in 50 U.S. states and 35 countries.

-In July 2021 it was announced that Mucha opted not to renew her $4.9 million contract with Disney, and she left the company in early 2022 after nearly 20 years.
+In 2022 she left the company after nearly 20 years.

+In June 2023 Mucha joined TikTok as Chief Brand and Communications Officer.